wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 Site name of the connected repository wiki.

 The default is to assume client and repo are same wiki, so defaults to global [$wgSitename] setting.
-If not the same wiki, defaults to 'Wikidata'.
+If not the same wiki, defaults to 'Wikibase'.
 This setting can also be set to an i18n message key and will be handled as a message, if the message key exists so that the repo site name can be translatable.

 DEFAULT: [$wgSitename]